Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/installation.md

    .
 2. Download the 'rivals-workshop-assistant-gmedit.zip' from the most recent release.
 3. In GMEdit preferences, near the bottom, click 'Plugins directory' to open the plugins directory.
 4. Extract the zip file into the plugins directory.
+The zip contents should be in `plugins/rivals-workshop-assistant-gmedit`.
 5. Close and reopen GMEdit to load the plugin.

 ### VSCode